 Richard Burgi (Professor John Winston), Wendy Glenn (Sienna Mallory), Sam Redford (Mitchell), David Rintoul (William S. Hadden), J.R.
 Esposito (Colonel Bailey), Matt Rippy (Terry Winston), Hugh Fraser (John Winston Sr.), Velislav Pavlov (Hussein)

-Billionaire William S. Hadden has had his people collect the twelve crystal skulls from all over the world, artefacts of great power that are over five thousand years old.
+Billionaire William S. Hadden has had his people collect the twelve crystal skulls from all over the world, artifacts of great power that are over five thousand years old.
 His associate Mitchell returns to Hadden’s headquarters in Vienna with what is believed to be the thirteenth and final crystal skull.
 However, unknown too him, this is a fake.
 When it is brought together in a laboratory with the other skulls, it causes them to unite and give off a massive EMP discharge.
 Meanwhile, archaeologist John Winston has been on an expedition to Sweden following the clues in his father’s notebooks in a search for the thirteenth skull, only for a cave collapse to kill his brother Terry.
 John returns to the USA to find his academic tenure has been cancelled on the insistence of powerful donors.
 He is then forcibly recruited by Hadden’s people who want him to locate the thirteenth skull.
 Hadden explains that he has brought the skulls together, seeking a cure to his cancer, but the energy discharge caused by the fake skull has created a second magnetic field around the Earth that is wreaking havoc with weather.
 John, accompanied by Hadden’s daughter Sienna, must return to the cave in Sweden and follow the trail left in his father’s cryptic messages.
 Their journey is beset by people ruthlessly determined to stop them and the military who have decided to call a nuclear strike on Vienna to stop the menace of the skulls.